Play Live Radio

 The list includes:

-• Rebuild the African American Studies Department and allow students to major in the subject (note: African American Studies, Philosophy, Women’s Studies, and Religious Studies were eliminated as majors at WIU in 2016during the administration of Dr. Jack Thomas.
+• Rebuild the African American Studies Department and allow students to major in the subject (note: African American Studies, Philosophy, Women’s Studies, and Religious Studies were eliminated as majors at WIU in 2016 during the administration of Dr. Jack Thomas.
 All four are still offered as minors)

 • Include WIU’s Black students in the process of hiring teachers for the African American Studies Department